-Being a woman myself, there is a lot that I’ve had to learn about cervical cancer and how to protect myself.
+Being a woman myself, there is a lot that I’ve had to learn about cervical cancer.
+Especially how to protect myself.
 I didn’t know that most cervical cancers are diagnosed in women who have never been screened or have not been screened regularly.

-I have to be honest; I am due to get screened.
-The more I researched, I discovered that women aged 21 to 69 should get screened for cancer with a Pap test every three years if they are or have ever been sexually active.
-You can also lower your risks by not smoking, using protection during intercourse, practicing abstinence or limiting your partners.
+To be honest; I am due to get screened.
+The more I researched, I discovered that women aged 21 to 69 should get screened for cancer with a Pap test every three years.

 It came as a surprise to me to find out that three-quarters of Ontario women hold the incorrect belief that a Pap test detects sexually-transmitted infections.
 In fact, a Pap test is a simple screening test that can help prevent cervical cancer.

 The tests itself checks for abnormal cervical cell changes.
 It doesn’t test for other cancers in the reproductive organs, like ovarian cancer or for STD’s such as chlamydia, gonorrhea or human immunodeficiency virus (HIV).

 I think one of the most important things to do to prevent cervical cancer is to get informed and keep up to date with check-ups!

 I know that life gets busy.
 Going to get tested is probably the last thing most of us want to do, right?
 But, I’m positive that there are people in your life who love you and will appreciate that you are staying healthy for yourself and them.
 I know that I do it for my kids, husband and myself.